facebookresearch/hydra/website/docs/advanced/search_path.md

 $ python my_app.py hydra.verbose=hydra
 ```

-There's a few options to modify the config search path so Hydra could discover
+There are a few ways to modify the config search path, enabling Hydra to access configuration in
-the configurations.
+different locations.
 Use a combination of the methods described below:

 #### Using `@hydra.main()`
 Specify a `config_path` in `@hydra.main()`.
 This path is relative to the application.